Baby John (soundtrack): Development and production

 The third single "Bandobast" featured the vocals of Mame Khan.
 The song features Dhawan.
 The song was recorded at V Studios and YRF Studios.
-The song was shooted at a Circus in Mumbai.
+The song was shot at a Circus in Mumbai.
 "Bandobast" promised to be a fun, festive song.

 The fourth single "Hazaar Baar" sung by Arijit Singh and Shreya Ghoshal.
 The Sanskrit lyrics were penned by Vojjala and was sung by Vaikom Vijayalakshmi.
 The song features Dhawan and Keerthy.
 On 16 September through social media, Ghoshal was confirmed to lend her vocals for a romantic song.
 The song was recorded at Prasad Studios.
 On Keerthy's birthday, a motion poster was released showing Keerthy's first look and Ghoshal's vocals were featured.
 On social media, a photo of Dhawan and Keerthy was leaked where they were shooting the song at a beach in Mumbai.
 Initially, Mishra was supposed to be the lead singer of the song rendering his second song in the album but Singh replaced the former.
 This song marks sixteen collaboration of Singh and Ghoshal.
 "Hazaar Baar" promised to be the love ballad of the year.

 The fifth single "Beast Mode" sung by Thaman, Raja Kumari, Vojjala, Ritesh G. Rao.
 After the teaser was released, American Rapper Raja Kumari was confirmed to rendered to sing the title track.
 The song was featured in the teaser and trailer.
 It features Dhawan showing a glimpse of character in the film with Jackie Shroff and Yadav.

 Release

-The film’s audio rights were acquired by Zee Music Company.
+The film's audio rights were acquired by Zee Music Company.
 Baby John's soundtrack featured five singles: "Nain Matakka", "Pikley Pom", "Bandobast", "Hazaar Baar", and "Beast Mode".

 The first single "Nain Matakka" was released on 25 November.
 The second single "Pikley Pom" was released on 6 December.
 The third single "Bandobast" was released on 14 December.
 The fourth single "Hazaar Baar" was released on 19 December.
 The fifth single "Beast Mode" was released on 22 December.
 The full music album was released by Zee Music Company on 14 January 2025.